 It is by no means a guaranteed way to make money, and judging from some of the external Banyan Hill reviews it’s likely that you could end up losing more than you ever make, BUT if one pick did end up coming in, then you could indeed turn a substantial profit.

 Bigger profits = bigger risks, that’s the bottom line…

 So if you’re down to your last dollar & you’re looking into one of Banyan Hill’s newsletters as a potential “way out” then I’d advise you think again and be wiser with your money… But if you have money that you can afford to lose, and you’re not relying on the returns then you may be interested in “trying” some of the picks offered via Banyan Hill.

 However, as I mentioned towards the start of this review I would advise you to take caution when taking out a subscription via Banyan Hill as often many of their products come “bundled” together & this would only be picked up on if you take notice of the small print… You don’t want to end up getting billed for more products than you intended to purchase.

 I’m not saying don’t buy them – I’m just saying buy carefully if you do decide to buy.

 If you’ve landed at this review to find out more about Banyan Hill Publishing then I can only assume that you’re looking for a way to build up some additional income OR maybe you weren’t, but after coming across one of Banyan Hill’s pitches you’ve now gotten interested in it…

-Well I’m not gonna lie, whilst Banyan Hill Publishing might be legit – I personally feel that there is a BETTER way to build an additional income – one that doesn’t involve risk like investing.
+Well, I’m not gonna lie, whilst Banyan Hill Publishing might be legit – I personally feel that there is a BETTER way to build an additional income – one that doesn’t involve risk like investing.

-I know that might sound a little crazy – after all how could you build up a better income without risk?
+I know that might sound a little crazy – after all, how could you build up a better income without risk?
 But that’s why I’ve put a page together on this website which explains it in more detail for you to get a better understanding.

-So if the sound of that interests then be sure to check out my no.1 recommendation below:
+So if the sound of that interests you then be sure to check out my no.1 recommendation below: